sherlock-audit/2023-02-openq-judging/README.md

-# Issue M-4: [Medium] - Funds locked if bounty is funded with both ether and erc20 tokens at the same time
+# Issue M-3: [Medium] - Funds locked if bounty is funded with both ether and erc20 tokens at the same time

 Source: https://github.com/sherlock-audit/2023-02-openq-judging/issues/288

 ## Found by
-Tricko, Jeiwan, joestakey, caventa, nicobevi, carrot, usmannk, clems4ever, rvierdiiev, HonorLt, yixxas, HollaDieWaldfee, eyexploit, 8olidity, ctf\_sec, 0xbepresent, Aymen0909, 0x52, Bauer, Ruhum, peanuts, ADM
+Jeiwan, 0xbepresent, peanuts, yixxas, 0x52, carrot, HollaDieWaldfee, caventa, nicobevi, 8olidity, HonorLt, Bauer, joestakey, rvierdiiev, ADM, Aymen0909, ctf\_sec, Tricko, usmannk, eyexploit, Ruhum, clems4ever

 ## Summary
 When a bounty is created.
 Next step is to fund such bounty with the rewards by the creator.
 To do that, a call to `fundBountyToken()` in [DepositManagerV1.sol](https://github.com/sherlock-audit/2023-02-openq/blob/main/contracts/DepositManager/Implementations/DepositManagerV1.sol#L36-L74) must be done.
 This function allows both kind of funds, native tokens (eth) sending value to the transaction, or any allowed token through `_tokenAddress` (previously whitelisted by the protocol).